|dfallman.com||prof. dept. of informatics, umeň university|

 i'm into quite a lot of different things, like sushi, cooking, scuba diving, playing the guitar, italy, all grain home brewing, and so on, but when it comes to stuff i do at the office, that's interaction design and human-computer interaction (hci), including human-centered design, mobile interaction, design theory and practice and their relationship, and a wee bit of philosophy of technology. i also try to keep at least one eye on what's going on in graphical design, typography, programming and software development, ubiquitous computing, information visualization, and continental philosophy, especially phenomenology.

 in terms of community, i belong to human-computer interaction (hci), and perhaps even more accurately so to its design wing, interaction design. some see interaction design as something very different from hci. i don't. i rather think of interaction design as an improved perspective on what hci is all about. to me, the current interest in interaction design is a sign of health, reflecting that hci might finally be recovering from its bad case of cognitivism and slowly reinventing itself as the technology-oriented design discipline it has always been.

 what i do

-as senior executive vice president of research at interactive institute swedish ict, i work with the management, strategy, quality assurance, and coaching of all of our seven research groups.
+as senior researcher and chairman of the senior research group at interactive institute swedish ict, i work with the management, strategy, quality assurance, and coaching of all of our seven research groups.
 2009 to 2013, i built up, managed, and led a team of highly talented, multidisciplinary design researchers at interactive institute swedish ict umeň, that carries out experimental, prototype-driven interaction design research projects with a number of world-leading industry partners. i also supervise ph.d. students, and carry out theoretical and academic research in hci, interaction design, and design research. right now, i have a particular interest in trying to work out the intricate triangular relationship between design practice (i.e. designing stuff that works and fits in), explorative design (i.e. designing what's possible or ideal), and design studies (i.e. making sense of and generalizing design and design work).